julianchurchill/text-adventure/README.md

 - [FEATURE] One shot contextual text can be displayed on entering a room and is then proceeded by the normal room description.
 - [FEATURE] Map - shows where you've been
 - [FEATURE] Added location area to title bar
+- [FEATURE] Smarter resume - all the text from the actions that have taken place in the current location is shown upon loading.
+Allows players to regain context much more easily - e.g. if they were in the middle of a conversation or half way through a puzzle.
 - [UI] Parchment background (from http://www.myfreetextures.com/worn-parchment-paper-2)
 - [UI] Full width action buttons

+- [BUG] Double new lines appear before and after talk phrases are printed
+  - [FIX] SayAction was adding unnecessary new lines.

 - [TECHNICAL TASK] Seperation of content from framework so we can have one Android app + business logic and swap in different content for different builds
   - Mask images should be auto found by looking for resources starting with area-id.
 E.g. the mask filename for the town-area should be town-area_mask.png
   - Build system should set up Android resources and manifest for the correct app (TTA1 or TTA2).
 Copy files from somewhere else in the git repo.
 Don't save the manifest or res content to git anymore.
 Update README with instructions on configure before build.